 As we entered the restaurant a smiling Peppi greets us; ‘Come and meet Mama’.
 Surprised, we drop by the kitchen to say Buon Giorno to Signora Dora, wife of Don Luigi who started up the restaurant.

 She was busy cooking but not too busy to ask ‘how hungry are you?’
 If I wasn’t before, I soon became revenous as I was enveloped by the delicious aromas that wafted from the pots and pans over which she and son Vicenzo weaved their magic.

 The dining room is semi-open and shaded from the sun with drapes over the open sides of the terrace.
-Sepia photographs of the family hang on the old stone walls alongside vines of home-grown, freshly picked plum tomatoes and strings of garlic.
+Sepia photographs of the family from ‘way back when’ hang on the old stone walls.
+Vines of home-grown, freshly picked, plum tomatoes and strings of garlic hang alongside.
 I’m liking this place.
 A lot.
 And it’s about to get even better.

 Pasta at La Tagliata, Positano

 It’s buzzy in La Tagliata with a good mix of locals and tourists.
 Peppi chats with diners and introduces Mama to newcomers – it’s very relaxed and has the air of a hot, lazy Sunday afternoon which could stretch on forever.

 Our main course arrives; a shared dish which comprises of a trio of fresh, home-made pastas.
 Cheese-stuffed ravioli, gnocchi, a meat cannelloni and fusilli.
 It’s a burst of Mediterranean freshness, the warmth of garlic and all nicely al dente and garnished with aromatic basil.
 If you love authentic, traditional, Italian food you’ll love La Tagliata.

 We loved eating at La Tagliata so much that we went back during a short break in Positano the following year.
 Read more in our guide about the best things to do in Positano.